WebOrigami/docs/src/content/framework/intro1.md

   <img src="/assets/illustrations/transformation.svg">
 </figure>

 You might create the source form by typing stuff out of your head, or by gathering bits of stuff from the web.
-This source form represents, in some way or another, the seed of everything necessary to grow the thing you want.
-For a coding project like this About Us site, the source form is the files you would check into a source control system.
-If you're currently looking at the tutorial project in code editor right now, you're looking at the source form.
+For a website project like this About Us site, the source form is text, data, and images.
+This source form represents, in some way or another, the seed of everything necessary to grow the site you want.

-You will define a series of computer-assisted _transformations_ to produce the result form: an immediately consumable representation of your idea, such as a final set of HTML pages that your audience can view directly in their browser.
+You will define a series of computer-assisted _transformations_ to produce the result form: an immediately consumable representation of your idea, in this tutorial a final set of HTML pages that your audience can view directly in their browser.
 In some cases, you will need to put the source form through multiple transformations, in which the content takes on a series of intermediate forms before achieving its result form.

-This result form is the last form of the idea that's in your hands — after you publish it, it may get transformed further by various network services, but for your purposes it's the end product.
+This result form is the last form of the idea that's in your hands — after you publish it, it may get transformed further by various network services.
+And the files you give your users are themselves processed by the user's browser to further transform the content into the pixels a user can finally perceive on their screen.
+But for your part in the process, the result form is the end product.

 Graph Origami takes its name from the paper-folding art of origami, in which you can take a flat square of paper (the source form) and apply a series of folds (the transformations) to produce an artwork (the result form).